J-Jurza/Electricity-Demand-Forecasting/README.md

 # Electricity Demand Forecasting with Machine Learning and Time-Series Analysis Methods

+## Project Status

+This project is a group capstone project for a UNSW Master of Data Science degree, signifying its importance in applying theoretical knowledge to solve real-world problems.
+The project was delivered with an industry-based final report outlining findings and suggestions for further research.

 ## Introduction

 Every day, electricity is consumed by individuals, households, and businesses around the world for a myriad of uses such as lighting, powering computers and machinery, heating, and cooling.
 More recently, electricity has also been crucial in refueling electric cars, supporting eco-friendlier commuting.
 However, alongside the vast consumption of electricity come significant challenges, particularly in accurately forecasting demand.
 Inaccurate forecasts can lead to excessive use of non-renewable energy sources and environmental harm or, conversely, underestimation can necessitate costly load shedding, potentially causing blackouts and outages.
 This report explores the application of machine learning models to accurately forecast electricity demand 30 minutes into the future, with the aim of mitigating these issues.